destro1234/phase-3-sinatra-react-project-frontend/README.md

 # Maxwells Dogs

-This is the front end of  a single page application that uses Javascript, JSX, Html, CSS, React, Sinatra and Ruby.
-It uses data from the backend through ORM framework to create and to manipulate objects in the databases.
+This is the front end of  a single page application that uses Javascript, React, AcitveRecord, Sinatra and Ruby.

-On this page you can create a dog object, you can also delete a dog object.
-You can create walks for the dogs, delete walks for the dogs and edit walks for the dogs.
+On this page you can can add a dog or remove a dog object.
+You can add walks for the dogs, remove walks for the dogs and edit the details of the walks for the dogs.